19-Page Egg Donor Agency WordPress Build in 19 Days — White-Label Delivery for a US Marketing Agency

 A third thread ran through the whole engagement: the site carried 13 blog posts that needed to move from a flat /post/ path to a /blog/ subdirectory, with meta and heading fidelity preserved across every post.

 Risk Context.
 A dual-audience site carries a conversion risk that a single-track site does not.
-The intended-parent journey and the egg-donor journey share one domain, but they resolve to different calls-to-action, different Gravity Forms destinations, and different tracking hooks.
+The intended-parent process and the egg-donor process share one domain, but they resolve to different calls-to-action, different Gravity Forms destinations, and different tracking hooks.
 A build that wires the donor CTA correctly and the intended-parent CTA incorrectly — or reverses the button-tracking IDs — will look complete on a visual pass while silently mis-routing half of the site’s conversion surface.
 The agency’s technical specification identified this explicitly, citing separate tracking URLs for each audience path.
-Delivering each path to the right tracking destination, with the right form endpoint, was the load-bearing discipline of this engagement.
+Delivering each path to the right tracking destination, with the right form endpoint, was the load-bearing work of this engagement.

 How We Did It